aaronjoseph/DataScienceNotes/RNN.md

 RNN is the most basic model used for [[Sequence Models|sequence modeling]].

 RNN's are used on sequential data.

-RNN can be scaled for large scale sequence, however, due to vanishing gradients, RNN's tend to forget due to large sequence - `long term dependencies` can have issues
+RNN can be scaled for large scale sequence, however, due to vanishing gradients, RNN's tend to forget due to large sequence - `long term dependencies` can have issues.
+Also, RNN's are slow to compute as well.
+Furthermore, it has difficulty in accessing information from a long time ago.

 ---
 ![[Pasted image 8.png]]